What is DevOps?

 This process ensures you know exactly what's in your dish at all times.
 If an ingredient tastes off, you can easily trace it back and remove it, reverting to the last delicious version (rollbacks).
 This structured, quality-focused approach is what DevOps brings to software development, making the process more reliable and less risky.

-For most FileMaker developers, this way of working has been out of reach.
+For many FileMaker developers, this way of working has been out of reach.

-This gap has often led to workflows that carry unnecessary risk:
+This gap often leads to less ideal development workflows that carry unnecessary risk:

-• Manual Deployments: Moving files by hand and relying on checklists and memory to make sure you didn't miss a step.
+Manual Deployments: Moving files by hand and manually using the Claris FileMaker Data Migration Tool often relies on checklists and memory to make sure you didn't miss a step.

-• Unclear History: Having no definitive record of who changed what, when, or why.
-This makes troubleshooting difficult and collaboration confusing.
+Unclear History: Having no definitive record of who changed what, when, or why makes troubleshooting difficult and rollback impossible.

-If you're interested in learning more about this, this Developing a DevOps Tool for FileMaker, using FileMaker thesis provides in-depth research into almost every aspect of DevOps challenges in FileMaker.
+If you're interested in learning more about this, this Developing a DevOps Tool for FileMaker, using FileMaker thesis provides in-depth research into implementing DevOps in FileMaker.

 Last updated